AI Agent Integration

 const researchRecord = researchAgent.createOperation({

-type: 'research.summarize',
+operationType: 'research.summarize',

 payload: { source: 'quarterly_reports', findings: summaryData },